franvillamil/franvillamil.github.io/data_spain.md

 ### Civilian victimization

 **Note:** If using any of this datasets, please cite the original source in each case.
+Unless I have explicit permission, I only post the tools to obtain the data from third-party sources.

 #### Galicia